Vaslav Nijinsky: Biography

-Vaslav Nijinsky was born in 1889 or 1890 in Kiev, Russian Empire (now Ukraine), as Wacław Niżyński, to ethnic Polish parents, touring dancers Tomasz Niżyński (b.
-7 March 1862) and Eleonora Bereda (b.
-28 December 1856).
+Vaslav Nijinsky was born in 1889 or 1890 in Kiev, Russian Empire (now Ukraine), as Wacław Niżyński, to ethnic Polish parents, touring dancers Tomasz Niżyński (born 7 March 1862) and Eleonora Bereda (born 28 December 1856).
 Nijinsky was christened in Warsaw.
 He identified himself as Polish although he grew up in the interior of Russia with his parents and he had difficulty speaking Polish.

 Eleanora, along with her two brothers and two sisters, was orphaned while still a child.
 She started to earn a living as an extra in Warsaw's Grand Theatre Ballet (Polish: Teatr Wielki), becoming a full member of the company at age thirteen.
 In 1868 her talent was spotted and she moved to Kiev as a solo dancer.
 Tomasz Niżyński also attended the Wielki Theatre school, becoming a soloist there.
 At age 18 he accepted a soloist contract with the Odessa Theatre.
 The two met, married in May 1884 and settled into a career with the traveling Setov opera company.
 Tomasz was premier danseur, and Eleanora a soloist.
-Eleanora continued to tour and dance while having three children, sons Stanislav (b.
-29 December 1886 in Tiflis) and Vaslav; and daughter Bronislava ('Bronia', b.
-8 January 1891 in Minsk).
+Eleanora continued to tour and dance while having three children, sons Stanislav (born 29 December 1886 in Tiflis) and Vaslav; and daughter Bronislava ('Bronia', born 8 January 1891 in Minsk).
 She had depression, which may have been a genetic vulnerability shared in a different form by her son Vaslav.
 Both boys received training from their father and appeared in an amateur Hopak production in Odessa in 1894.

 After Josef Setov died about 1894, the company disbanded.
 Thomas attempted to run his own company, but was not successful.
 He and his family became itinerant dancers, the children appearing in the Christmas show at Nizhny Novgorod.
 In 1897 Thomas and Eleanora separated after Thomas had fallen in love with another dancer, Rumiantseva, while touring in Finland.
 Eleanora moved to 20 Mokhovaya Street in St Petersburg with her children.
 She persuaded a friend from the Wielki Theatre, Victor Stanislas Gillert, who was at the time teaching at the Imperial Ballet School, to help get Vaslav into the school.
 He arranged for the noted teacher Enrico Cecchetti to sponsor the application.
 Bronia entered the school two years after Vaslav.
 Their elder brother Stanislav had had a fall from a window when young and seemed to have suffered some brain damage.
 Vaslav and Bronia, just two years apart, became very close as they grew.
 As he got older, Stanislav became increasingly mentally unstable and would have fierce tantrums.
 He was admitted to an asylum for the insane in 1902.